Accommodation at the University of Hong Kong: Morrison Hall (male undergraduates and mixed postgraduates)

 Established in 1913 in memory of the first missionary to come to China, Robert Morrison.

 The old male-only hall was demolished in 1968.
 The new Morrison Hall is re-established in 2005 with the aid from the old-Morrison alumni, located next to the Flora Ho Sport Centre.
 After St. John's and Lugard Halls, Morrison Hall was the third men's hostel built for students.
 Like St. John's Hall, it was established by a religious body, the London Missionary Society, in 1913 and located on Hatton Road.
 Rev. Robert Morrison, after whom the hostel was named, came to China in the early nineteenth century.
 He was an early missionary of the Society and the first translator of the Bible into Chinese.
 After his death, his collection of books was transferred from China and stored in the old City Hall.
-His library was acquired by the University library in 1925.
+His library was acquired by the university library in 1925.
 In the Rare Book Room of the Main Library, readers can find his books bearing stamps of the old City Hall or some with his signatures.

-Morrisonian boys were renowned for their outstanding team spirit and sporting achievements.
 In 1948 after the Second World War, the Hall underwent restoration, but was finally closed in 1968.
 In 1997, a plan to build a new hostel bearing the name Morrison Hall was initiated by old Morrisonians.
 On June 27, 2001, the "Campaign for Morrison Hall" started.
-The new building is put into use from August 2005.
+The new building was in use from August 2005.